cvs-health/testaro/README.md

 In this case, Testaro waits until the page title contains the string “travel” (case-insensitively).

+The `launch` navigation command allows you to specify a “lowMotion” property as `true`.
+If you do, then the browser creates tabs with the `reduce-motion` option set to `reduce` instead of `no-preference`.
+This makes the browser act as if the user has chosen a [motion-reduction option in the settings of the operating system or browser](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences).
+However, there are often motions on web pages that this option fails to suppress, such as those on the [Inditex](https://www.inditex.com/itxcomweb/en/home) and [Rescuing Leftover Cuisine](https://www.rescuingleftovercuisine.org) home pages.
+Carousel motion is also not suppressed.

 ##### Alterations

 An example of an **alteration** is: